Deta-Cold/delta-firmware/core/src/apps/monero/README.md

 ### Key Image sync

-Key Image is computed with the spend key which is stored on the Trezor.
+Key Image is computed with the spend key which is stored on the detahard.

 In order to detect if the UTXO has been already spent (thus computing balance due to change transactions) and correct spending UTXOs the key images are required.
 Without the key images the Monero view only wallet incorrectly computes balance as it sees all ever received transactions as unspent.

-Key image sync is a protocol that allows to compute key images for incoming transfers by Trezor.
+Key image sync is a protocol that allows to compute key images for incoming transfers by detahard.

 Example: 20 XMR in the single UTXO is received, thus real balance is 20.
 1 XMR is sent to a different address and remaining 19 are sent back with a change transaction.
 Correct balance is 19 but without